SEX CRIMES ATTORNEYS IN PHOENIX

 Sexual Conduct with a Minor (Statutory Rape)

 Sexual conduct with a minor is the most serious sexual offense that may be committed against a child.
-This offense occurs when a person intentionally or knowingly engages in sexual intercourse or oral sexual contact with any person who is under the age of 18, as stated in A.R.S.
+This offense occurs when a person intentionally or knowingly engages in sexual intercourse or oral sexual contact with any person who is under the age of consent in Arizona, as stated in A.R.S.
 13-1405.
 If the minor is under the age of 15 and/or if the offender was in a position of trust (like a teacher or coach, for example), it is a class 2 felony.
 Sexual conduct with a minor over the age of 15 and without the offender being in a position of trust is a class 6 felony.

 Sexual Exploitation of a Minor (Child Pornography)